 Long promised, 5G internet has arrived, albeit slowly.
 When fully realized, 5G networks will usher in a host of new options for streaming content, live events, gaming, and other high-quality immersive and interactive experiences.
 5G enables new ways for personalized marketing and advertising because they’ll be able to collect more accurate and granular data to target audiences.

-Smartphones: 5G smartphones are predicted to boost the total number of smartphone sales.
-At least 10% of smartphones sold will be 5G handsets.
-Early adopters won’t be spending the extra money on a handset just for show.
-They’ll use the lightning-fast speed to drive demand for the emerging cloud-based technologies, likely for playing video games, which used to be limited to consoles or high-end PCs via the cloud.
+5G Smartphones: Of smartphones sold in 2020, 12% will be 5G handsets.
+Those early adopters will not be spending the extra money on a handset just for show.
+They will use the lightning-fast speed to drive demand for the emerging cloud-based technologies, most notably playing video games, which used to be limited to consoles or high-end PCs.

 Entertainment: 5G networks will have an impact on all aspects of entertainment.
-As 4K UHD content becomes more common, 5G download speeds means mobile viewers will not have to settle for a downgrade in quality as they watch.
-5G also means that cloud based subscription gaming services don’t have to be tethered to the home.
-Virtual and Augmented Reality (VR/AR)-based technology will be boosted by the rise of 5G, as download lag times vanish.
+As 4K UHD content is now commonplace, 5G download speeds mean mobile viewers will not have to settle for a downgrade in quality as they watch.
+5G will also mean that cloud-based subscription gaming services don’t have to be tethered to the home.

 Metaverse doesn’t refer to any one specific type of technology, but rather a broad shift in how we interact with technology.
 For more about the metaverse click here.

 Free Ad-supported Television Services (FAST) – live streaming services without a subscription.

 Legacy entertainment giants that first built ad-free, subscription-based streaming services that were modeled after Netflix are increasingly eyeing another path to growth: free television.